ClaraML96/ClaraML96.github.io/index.markdown

     <strong>Figure 5:</strong> Hourly subway ridership trends on New Year's Eve (Dec 31) vs. New Year's Day (Jan 1), highlighting changes in travel behaviour around midnight.
   </p>
 </div>

+For New years eve (the yellow line) we can following:
+* A dramatic spike from 11 PM to 1 AM, as revellers flood into Midtown to secure a view of the countdown.
+* Late-night services (1–3 AM) experience ridership surges up to 2.5× higher than a typical Saturday night.
+* The 1, 2, N, Q, R, and A/C/E lines show the heaviest traffic during this window, especially near Times Square and Columbus Circle.

+But then comes the New Year’s Day (the blue line) we have these observations:
+* Ridership drops 40–50% below normal Sunday levels, particularly before noon.
+* Uptown-bound stations remain unusually quiet until mid-afternoon, as the city slowly reawakens.

+This dramatic peak-and-crash pattern makes New Year’s Eve one of the most extreme temporal oscillations in the entire ridership dataset.

 ### The Cultural Pulse of Midnight in Midtown